scribd/Lucid/Documentation/CoreData.md

 ## Migrations

-One of the biggest hassle of `CoreData` is its migration system.
-Thankfully, Lucid provides the tools to write them, but also to make sure they work and are executed at the right time.
+One of the biggest hassles of `CoreData` is its migration system.
+Thankfully, Lucid provides the tools to write them, and ensures they succeed and are executed at the right time.

 There are two types of migrations: